 If you have no sperm in your semen due to a sperm production problem (non-obstructive azoospermia), there’s approximately a 40% chance we’ll be able to recover sperm.

 It’s important to remember, though, that even if sperm is successfully recovered following SSR, there are many other factors at play within the IVF process, so there’s no guarantee it will lead to pregnancy.

 As a leading fertility group, we always aim to offer the latest proven techniques and have highly skilled teams dedicated to the science of fertility.

 We understand sensitivities and frustrations of fertility problems and will always give the most honest and helpful advice to get the best experience for you.

 To find out the overall IVF success rate of your local TFP Fertility clinic, please enter your postcode on our local clinics page and select your nearest clinic.

-The cost of surgical sperm retrieval at TFP Fertility UK varies because we carefully tailor treatment and care plans to meet your individual needs and give you the best chance of success.
+The cost of surgical sperm retrieval at TFP Fertility varies because we carefully tailor treatment and care plans to meet your individual needs and give you the best chance of success.

 The main factors that determine the cost of the treatment are:

 What type of procedure you require (PESA or TESE)

 The treatment the sperm is used in and the number of cycles (e.g., ICSI)